Promoting British Values At Poolsbrook Primary School

 In 2014, as part of a Government key priority, the Department for Education empathised the importance of promoting British Values within schools.
 Furthermore, OFSTED updated its inspection handbook to include an evaluation of a school’s effectiveness on the teaching of British values as part of its programme of spiritual, moral, social and cultural (SMSC) education.

-At Poolsbrook Primary School educating children on British values has long since been part of our SMSC teaching through Religious Education, SEAL (Social and Emotional Aspects of Learning) collective worship, assemblies and themed activities during the year.
+At Poolsbrook Primary School educating children on British values has long since been part of our curriculum through RHSE, collective worship, assemblies and themed activities during the year.
 British Values are integral to our own ethos and values.
 It is vital that we prepare the children to thrive in the world away from Poolsbrook and so they need to have an understanding and appreciation of the rich diversity that modern day Britain provides.

 As well as actively promoting British Values, the opposite also applies; we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values including ‘extremist’ views.

 The term ‘British Values’ might be slightly misleading in that these value are integral to many countries throughout the world.